timryan22/4301_CFM/README.md

 "MARTA_Data" contains all outputs of the python file in .csv format ("to_csv" command in jupyter notebook).

-These outputs were used to create the spreadsheet.
+These outputs were used to create the "MARTA_Stops&Routes" spreadsheet.